ncla/ncla/README.md

 I have been contributing code quite a bit in the Statamic eco-system.
 While some of these PRs might appear simple, minimal on surface level, behind the scenes they required some code diving to understand what is going on.

+- spatie/statamic-responsive-images#164 - Fix required validation not working on the asset field
 - spatie/statamic-responsive-images#156 - Do not update prop value directly; fix buggy dirty state prompt
 - spatie/statamic-responsive-images#149 - Update all references to an asset if it get's renamed, deleted, moved
 - spatie/statamic-responsive-images#145 - Fix focal focus not updating after changing it in control panel